-The best Pumpkin Chocolate Chip Muffins recipes boast tender, pumpkin infused muffins loaded with chocolate chips!
-You’ll love the flavor of pumpkin combined with chocolate in these vegan chocolate chip pumpkin muffins.
-See post tips for making vegan gluten-free muffins as well.
+This Pumpkin Chocolate Chip Muffins recipe boasts tender, pumpkin-infused muffins loaded with chocolate chips.
+You’ll love the super moist texture and the flavor of pumpkin combined with chocolate chips.

-However, these pumpkin chocolate muffins are right in the middle — they’re soft and tender, of course!
-But thanks to the pumpkin we can refer to them as healthy pumpkin chocolate chip muffins too.
+Sometimes I’m torn between eating ultra-healthy muffins (like these bran muffins) and uber delicious and indulgent muffins (like these cherry muffins).
+These pumpkin chocolate muffins are right in the middle — they’re soft and tender, of course.
+But thanks to the pumpkin we can refer to them as healthy pumpkin chocolate chip muffins, too.

 How to Make Pumpkin Chocolate Chip Muffins